-As such, Centers for Medicare and Medicaid Services require that facilities receive frequently scheduled consultations from a qualified dietitian (1).
+Due to the important role dietitians have in providing optimal nutrition care for your residents, the Centers for Medicare and Medicaid Services (CMS) require that facilities receive frequently scheduled consultations from a qualified dietitian (1).

-Here are five ways a consultant dietitian can benefit your post-acute care facility.
+Here are six ways partnering with a consultant dietitian can benefit your facility and the residents you serve.

 Onboarding a full-time dietitian is expensive.
-Aside from human resource hassles, there is medical, dental, vision, 401 K, insurance and many other expenses to cover.
+Aside from human resource hassles, there’s the cost of medical, dental, vision, retirement plans, liability insurance, and many other expenses to cover.

 Therapeutic diets are often ordered for residents of long-term care facilities.
 These diets are intended to treat a disease or manage a medical condition.